kraknDev/naut/README.md

 One of the most interesting parts is that naut somehow feels alive.
 all theming decisions made it's own personality (and i think is fun to watch)

-anyone can add their own versions of naut that other users can see in loading screens and other menus.
-consider submiting your art in a pull request :)

 ## In Progress
 There is plenty to do, so lil me will be greatful if ol' you pull request anything smileyface.